-80. This requirement for an insurer to be 'fit and proper' is in addition to the obvious need for an insurer's board and senior management, and in particular its Chair, to have regard to the need for the insurer to comply with all applicable laws and regulations.
-These obligations are extensive and not limited to the laws and regulations enforced by the PRA.
-This is because other laws and regulations - for instance, conformity with tax laws - could affect an insurer's fitness and properness, and the probity and reputation of its management.
+84. This requirement for an insurer to be 'fit and proper' is in addition to the obvious need for an insurer to comply with all applicable laws, rules and regulations, including the Threshold Conditions, and the PRA's Fundamental Rules.
+These obligations are extensive and not limited to the laws, regulations and rules enforced by the PRA.
+This is because other laws and regulations, for instance, conformity with tax laws, could affect an insurer's fitness and properness, and the probity and reputation of its management.
+In addition, the senior managers and directors must observe all the conduct rules or standards that apply to them.

-81. This section elaborates on these broad expectations.
-In many cases these expectations are directly reflected in PRA rules.
+85. This section elaborates on these broad expectations.
+In many cases these expectations are directly reflected in PRA rules, and in the design of the PRA's Senior Insurance Managers Regime (SIMR), which is intended to embed a clear system of accountability and responsibility for senior individuals working for insurance firms and groups.
 More generally they elaborate on the 'prudent conduct', 'effective supervision' and 'suitability' Threshold Conditions.
 They are broken down into: culture and behaviour, competence and structures.
+At the time of writing there are proposals being considered as part of the Bill to extend some aspects of the Senior Managers Regimes (SMR) to the insurance sector.19